 Each country ever participated in World Cup achieved one of the following results: Champion, Finalist, Semifinals, Quarterfinals, 2nd Round, 1st Round.
 Hence, we need to create the same groups and fill each group with appropriate countries.

-A huge advantage of this method is that it allows for easy modifying of the infographic whenever this is required.
+A huge advantage of this method is that it allows for easy modification of the infographic whenever this is required.
 Indeed, adding a new participating country requires merely editing a certain group and adding the given new country to it.

 So, let’s create a group.
 On the “Groups” tab enter the name of the first group, “Champion”, then click “Add new group”.

 This will unfold the detailed settings section.
-Here you can select countries to include to this group by simply clicking them on the map.
+Here you can select countries to include in this group by simply clicking them on the map.
 In different years FIFA champions were Brazil, Germany, Italy, Argentina, Uruguay, France, England, and Spain.
 Select them on the map.

 Scroll down to the “Group settings” section.
 Enable the “Keep individual highlighting” option.
 If turned on, this option keeps the selection of each country individual when a user clicks or moves the mouse to countries in the group.
 Otherwise, the entire group is highlighted and selected.